 Obesity can have a number of effects on your physical and mental health.
 It is strongly associated with the development of conditions such as diabetes, heart disease, stroke, high blood pressure, arthritis, cancer and infertility to name but a few.

-There are many factors which contribute to obesity and these are not be the same for everyone.
+Our understanding of this condition has changed considerably over the recent years.
+There are many factors, including individual and environmental causes, which contribute to obesity and these are not be the same for everyone.
 Obesity does not develop because of ‘eating too much’ and ‘not exercising enough’.
 Play the video to get a better understanding of the causes of obesity.

 Do I qualify for weight-loss surgery?

 In the UK, guidance regarding suitability for weight-loss surgery is set by NICE – the National Institute for Health and Care Excellence.
+More recently (October 2022), the International Federation of Surgery for Obesity (IFSO) have updated their advice.
 The guidelines are as follows:

 What are the different types of weight loss procedures?